 Why eat Khichdi?

-√ Easy to digest, which makes it a great meal for babies and the elderly.
+Easy to digest, which makes it a great meal for babies and the elderly.

-√ It is also a perfect meal when you are under the weather and looking for something light.
+It is also a perfect meal when you are under the weather and looking for something light.

-√ It is vegetarian and gluten free.
-To make this recipe Vegan, replace the ghee with your favorite plant based oil.
+It is vegetarian and gluten-free.
+To make this recipe vegan, replace the ghee with your favorite plant-based oil.

-√ This dish is very versatile, you can use the split lentils you like and the veggies you have available, and it always turns out great.
+This dish is very versatile; you can use the split lentils you like and the veggies you have available, and it always turns out great.
 Isn’t that wonderful?
 A no-fail dish.

-I got really excited when I saw Khichdi or Khichuri featured on NPR recently.
-They called this “An Ancient Indian comfort dish with a Global Influence”.
-This is so true, all over India Khichri is prepared in a variety of ways, however we find similar things in other cultures too.
-Based on the NPR article, the Anglo-Indian variation of Khichuri is Kedigree, but it omits the lentils.
-Khichri is also thought to be the ancestor of Egypt’s national dish, koshary, which is made with rice, lentils and macaroni.
+According to the NPR article, the Anglo-Indian variant of Khichuri is Kedigree, but it omits the lentils.
+Khichri is also thought to be the ancestor of Egypt’s national dish, koshary, which is made with rice, lentils, and macaroni.
 Khichri is also similar to mujaddara, another Middle Eastern comfort dish with rice and lentils.
 It is a small world!

 How to make Vegetable Khichdi in the Pressure Cooker?

-I did not add any whole spices, but you can add spices such as black peppercorns and cinnamon to get their wonderful aroma to the dish.
+I did not add any whole spices or garam masala, but you can add spices such as black peppercorns and cinnamon to get their wonderful aroma to the dish, or add 1/2 teaspoon of my homemade garam masala.
+I used fresh vegetables this time, but you can use frozen vegetables as well.

+If you like it tangy, then squeeze a little lime or lemon juice on top.
 Oh..and don’t forget to top it off with lots of ghee.

 Want to find other easy Instant Pot Indian Recipes?
 Here are 23 Best Instant Pot Indian Recipes for you to try!

-Indian Lentil and Vegetable Khichdi (Masala Khichdi)
+Indian Vegetable Khichdi (Masala Khichdi)

 Video